fairyMouse/react-interview-questions/questions/Data Communication.md

 ## 3. State Management Libraries

+For more complex application states, we need to use the state management library

 ### 1. Zustand

-Lightweight state management with a simple API.
+Zustand is a lightweight state management library with a simple API.

 ```jsx
 // Create store